lukaszwelnic/migration-tool/README.md

 - **Log4j** for logging

 ## Setting Up the Database with Docker
-To quickly set up a PostgreSQL database, use the provided `docker-compose.yml` file:
+To quickly set up a PostgreSQL database, use the provided `docker-compose.yml` file as follows:

 ### Start the Database:
 ```sh